A Lamperti-type representation of continuous-state branching processes with immigration: The generalized Lamperti transformation as an initial value problem

-We propose to prove Theorem \ref{ExistenceTheorem} by the following method: we first use the solution for the case $g=0$ to establish the theorem when $g$ is piecewise constant.
-When $g$ is strictly increasing, we approximate it by a strictly decreasing sequence of piecewise constant functions $g_n> g$ and let $h_n$ be the solution to \eqref{genLampTrans} which uses $g_n$.
-We then consider the primitive $c_n$ of $h_n$ starting at zero, show that it converges, and this is enough to prove the existence of a function whose right-continuous derivative exists and solves \eqref{genLampTrans}.
-Actually, it is using primitives that one can compare the different solutions to \eqref{genLampTrans} (and study uniqueness) and this is the point of view adopted in what follows.
-To this end, we generalize \eqref{genLampTrans} into an initial value problem for the function $c$: \begin{esn} \imf{\ivp}{f,g,x}= . \end{esn}(The most important case for us is $x=0$ and we will write $\imf{\ivp}{f,g}$ when referring to it.)
-We shall term \begin{itemize} \item $f$ the \defin{reproduction function}, \item $g$ the \defin{immigration function}, \item $x$ the \defin{initial cumulative population}, and \item $c$ will be called the \defin{cumulative population}. \item $c'_+$ is called the \defin{population profile}. \item A solution $c$ to $\imf{\ivp}{f,g,x}$ is said to have \defin{no spontaneous generation} if the condition $\imf{c'_+}{t}=0$ implies that $\imf{c}{t+s}=\imf{c}{t}$ as long as $\imf{g}{t+s}=\imf{g}{t}$. \end{itemize} In the setting of Theorem \ref{ExistenceTheorem}, spontaneous generation is only relevant when $g$ is piecewise constant and it will be the guiding principle to chose solutions in this case.
+We propose to prove Theorem~\ref{ExistenceTheorem} by the following method: we first use the solution for the case $g=0$ to establish the theorem when $g$ is piecewise constant.
+When $g$ is strictly increasing, we approximate it by a strictly decreasing sequence of piecewise constant functions $g_n> g$ and let $h_n$ be the solution to (\ref{genLampTrans}) which uses~$g_n$.
+We then consider the primitive $c_n$ of $h_n$ starting at zero, show that it converges, and this is enough to prove the existence of a function whose right-continuous derivative exists and solves (\ref{genLampTrans}).
+Actually, it is by using primitives that one can compare the different solutions to (\ref {genLampTrans}) (and study uniqueness), and this is the point of view adopted in what follows.
+To this end, we generalize\vadjust{\goodbreak} (\ref {genLampTrans}) into an initial value problem for the function $c$.